 If your business consumes electricity – for lighting, for HVAC, for computing, or for production – solar panels can help you reduce costs with your local electric utility.
 By combining a modest energy storage system with your solar installation, you can increase your savings by 20-50 percent, and can move toward complete energy independence.
 This whitepaper tells you how.

-Who’s a Fit for Solar?
+Who’s a Fit for Commercial Solar Power?

 Is solar electric power right for your business?
 That depends on many factors.
 Quality candidates for onsite solar arrays and storage facilities include organizations that: